carbon-io/carbond/docs/guide/collections.rst

 ~~~~~~~~~~~~

 The :js:func:`~carbond.Collection.removeObject` operation handler takes an
-``id`` argument and should remove the object with a matching ID.
+``id`` argument and should remove the object with the matching ID.
 Similar to
 :js:func:`~carbond.Collection.remove`, the return value for this operation will
 depend on how the concrete implementation of the collection is configured and if
 the underlying datastore supports returning the removed object.